Lamb Parmentier Casserole

 Cook them until tender and drain them.
 Then transfer them back to the pan and add the butter.

 Mash again and then check the seasoning.
 Add extra pepper, salt or mustard to taste.
 Then put the mash aside until later.
 Pour some olive oil in a pan and place it over medium heat.
-Add the chopped garlic, shallots, frozen peas, carrots and fresh thyme.
+Add the chopped garlic, shallots, peas, carrots and thyme.

 Cook the ingredients for about 4 minutes.
 Stir regularly.
 Then add the pulled lamb and jus (or red wine).
 Season with pepper and salt.

 Stir well.
 Then let the lamb warm through for 4 more minutes.
 Add the balsamic vinegar.

 Stir the ingredients.
 Then check the seasoning and add extra pepper or salt to taste.
 Transfer the lamb mixture to a baking dish.
 Spread it evenly over the bottom using a spatula.

 Then cover with the potato mash.

 Flatten the top again.
 Bake the lamb parmentier in a preheated oven at 356°F (180°C) for about 30 minutes.
 After that grill it for 4 minutes until golden.
 Let the lamb parmentier rest at room temperature for a few minutes.
 Serve.